Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas

-Finally, we study the empirical properties of the proposed aggregation method with a simulation study in which we test several different DGPs and sample sizes, stressing how AutoSynth is a non-inferior choice to common aggregation methods, which outperforms the three alternative methods (arithmetic mean, AMPI, PCA) when the sample size is large or when the elementary indicators' distribution is non IID.
+Finally, we study the empirical properties of the proposed aggregation method with a simulation study in which we test several different DGPs and sample sizes, stressing how AutoSynth is a non-inferior choice to common aggregation methods, which outperforms the three alternative methods (arithmetic mean, AMPI, PCA) when the sample size is large or when the elementary indicators' distribution is non-i.i.d..

 Despite the promising outcomes, it is imperative to acknowledge the limitations of our study.
 Specifically, further exploration is warranted to optimize the parameter selection of the autoencoder and to evaluate the impact of diverse distance metrics on the results.
 Additionally, the application of sequential autoencoders for the construction of hierarchical indices represents a promising avenue for future research, potentially enabling the analysis of complex phenomena at varying levels of granularity.